Financially reviewed by Patrick Flood, CFA.

 What Is a Bond?

-A bond is simply a loan that pays back a fixed rate of return to the lender over a specified time period.
+A bond is simply a loan that usually pays back a fixed rate of return to the lender over a specified time period.
 This is why they are called a “fixed income” investment.
 Technically, the bond itself is the promise of repayment of the loan and can be thought of as an I.O.U. detailing the arrangement of the loan.

 Lenders in this case are investors, and borrowers are companies, governments, or agencies.
 These borrowers issue bonds to finance projects and operations.
 For example, governments issue bonds to pay for schools, roads, etc. Corporations issue bonds to borrow money to grow their business.
 These bonds are then traded by investors on secondary markets after the original borrower has raised capital.